MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

     For more information about creating a PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).

-2. Open the Virtual Agent Designer in your browser to display the **Create a new bot** screen.
+2. Navigate to [https://va.ai.dynamics.com](https://va.ai.dynamics.com) in your browser to open the Virtual Agent Designer environment and display the **Create a new bot** screen.
 Dynamics 365 Virtual Agent for Customer Service supports Chrome (preferred) and Edge browsers.

     If you have already created a virtual agent, you can create a new bot by selecting the **New Bot** icon on the title bar.
 Then select **New bot**.